complexrobotworks/roblog/Rolling your own WordPress instance - Live Blog/README.md

 Can you host your own WordPress site on AWS?
 You sure can.
 Should you?
 Yeeeaaahhhhh probably not.

+## September Update!

+One other thing I'd like to point out is that this experiment has concluded roughly 5 months ago and I've received approximately 10-15 emails over all these months for newly updated AMIs... this is where the administration piece of the puzzle comes in!!
+Are they all important updates?
+Maybe.
+I don't know!
+But I do know I don't want to be responsible for constantly watering and feeding Wordpress as a platform!
+So this is another really important thing to bear in mind!!

 ## Important notes and limitations

 I think the key takeaway is that companies that do this on the regular are able to do so at a lower cost to themselves because of the sheer quantity they are hosting.
 With AWS (and likely most cloud providers) if you prepay and reserve capacity you get a better price, it's all still mostly managed by the cloud provider and you just get a small(er) piece of the pie that you get upcharged for.